Mubashranadeem-tech/game-repo/README.md

+This the Mafia Game based on the Html and cpp.
+Goal:

-This the Mafia Game base on the Html and cpp.
-Goal: Build a crime empire by controlling 10 territories or eliminating rival gang members (<3).
+Build a crime empire by controlling 10 territories or eliminating rival gang members (<3).

 Resources: Manage money ($500K start), gang members (25), loyalty (90%), and police suspicion (40%).